oplik0/reddit-blackout/README.md

     - `REDDIT_CLIENT_ID` - the ID of the app from earlier
     - `REDDIT_CLIENT_SECRET` - the app secret from earlier
     - `REDDIT_USERNAME` - your username
     - `REDDIT_PASSWORD` - your password; Unfortunately this authentication flow requires it.
 For hosted applications normal Oauth2 flow would be better, but as this repository is meant to be copied and used for a single account this is the least bad option.
+WARNING: 2FA unfortunately has to be disabled for this method to work
+    - `REDDIT_REFRESH_TOKEN` (optional, instead of username/password) - refresh token obtained from Reddit OAuth API for your account.
+Unfortunately, as the user is redirected to a specified website during this flow, it's not trivial to set it up here.
+More info in []
     - `REDDIT_USER_AGENT` (optional) - how the application will identify itself to Reddit.
-Defaults to "Blackout Bot"
+Defaults to "Blackout" (warning: including bot here will make the script fail for some reason)
     - `SUBREDDIT_BLACKLIST` (optional) - comma separated list of subreddits excluded from being privated.
 Takes precedence over whitelist.
     - `SUBREDDIT_WHITELIST` (optional) - comma separated list of subreddits.
 If set, only the included subreddits will be privated
     - `SUBREDDIT_DESCRIPTION` (optional) - custom text to change the subreddit description to (inserted after the subreddit name)